 - Children are not used to learning in social isolation.
 They like to study in groups and enjoy playing, discussing lessons, and seeking help from peers.
 These improve their interpersonal relationships and help them better understand the outside world.
 However, their routine activities have been disrupted, making it difficult for children to cope with this situation.

-Therefore, now, more than ever, we need to foster resilience in children and make them strong enough to cope with life’s challenges.
-Teaching children to be resilient early on will help them become strong, independent, and successful.
+There is a need to foster resilience in children and make them strong enough to cope with life’s challenges.
+Teaching children to be resilient early will help them become strong, independent, and successful.
+Building resilience in children will help them in the following ways;

-- They are more likely to maintain strong relationships with adults and authority figures, especially parents, and are less likely to be rebellious and anxious.
+- Help them maintain strong relationships with adults and authority figures, especially parents, and are less likely to be rebellious and anxious.

 - Children who face difficult experiences can truly build biological resilience to adversity.
 And children who learn to be resilient are confident, exhibit a strong sense of self-reliance, and exercise restraint in challenging situations.